Coprinopsis atramentaria: Distribution and habitat

-Ink cap spilling "ink".
-Ruler for scale.
-New Zealand, March 2021.

-Coprinopsis atramentaria occurs across the Northern Hemisphere, including Europe, North America, and Asia, but has also been found in Australia, where it has been recorded from such urban locations as the Royal Botanic Gardens in Sydney and around Lake Torrens, and also in South Africa.
-Recent finds of ink caps (photographs inserted on the right) in Dunedin on New Zealand's South Island have been identified as C. atramentaria and Coprinellus micaceus, a related species which also releases a black ink once used for printing (though the exact species is still to be confirmed) in the process known as deliquescence.
+Coprinopsis atramentaria occurs across the Northern Hemisphere, including Eurasia and North America, and has also been found in South Africa as well as Australia, where it has been recorded from such urban locations as the Royal Botanic Gardens in Sydney and around Lake Torrens.

 Like many ink caps, it grows in tufts.
 It is commonly associated with buried wood and is found in grassland, meadows, disturbed ground, and open terrain from late spring to autumn.
 Fruiting bodies have been known to push their way up through asphalt and even tennis courts.
 It is also common in urban areas and appears in vacant lots, and tufts of fungi can be quite large and fruit several times a year.
 If dug up, the mycelium can often be found originating on buried dead wood.